 Over to the right Sasuke was standing beside Naruto's desk, quiet and pale as a ghost.

 "Got you!" he declared in delight.
-Naruto had a thousand watt smile as he held her up, his bright blue eyes so luminescent in the daylight they were almost glowing.
-Sakura kept very, very still as he held her.
+Naruto had a thousand watt smile as he held her up, his bright blue eyes so luminescent they were almost glowing.
+Sakura kept very, very still.
 It was only when her feet left the floor and he twirled her around that she reached for him, clutching his shoulder for stability and biting down on her tongue to keep herself from puking.
-She was careful to keep her eyes trained to a random spot on the ground and not look in Sasuke's direction.
+She was careful not look in Sasuke's direction.

 "Sakura-chan, you're so light!"
 Naruto exclaimed in surprise.
 When he put her down he kept her close, placing his hands on her shoulders as he ran them up and down her arms.
 His eyes tracked rapidly over her features as he took in every detail.
 Sakura kept her gaze fixed on his chest instead of his face, which wasn't hard.
 Gone were the days where Naruto was scrawny and short and dressed in orange.
 Now he was all gold and topaz and suntanned skin, a good head taller than her and his facial features made all the more striking by the fox-like characteristics that poked through around his nose and eyes.